13.08. - 25.08. Karlsruhe

 Can I smoke at the camp?

-Yes, but please make sure that nobody is exposed to your smoke who doesn’t want to be (it’s best to ask them) and make sure that ashes and waste are disposed of properly.
+Yes, but only in the designated areas.
+Please make sure, however, that no one is exposed to your smoke against their will (it’s best to ask people) and ensure that ash and rubbish are disposed of properly.
 Smoking is prohibited near tents.

 What about other drugs?